Sore throat causes

 The most common cause of a sore throat is a viral infection like the common cold, flu or glandular fever.

 Bacterial infections are much less common.
-They cause only 15-30% of sore throats.
-These infections include streptococcal infections and ear infections.
+These infections include streptococcal infections and some ear infections.

 The medical name for a sore throat or a throat infection is pharyngitis.